-Strictly speaking, the above FDT Eqs.
-(5) and (6) and definition Eqs.
-(4), (8), (9), (13), and (14) are valid only as long as all the wavenumber variables differ from zero.
+We note that, strictly speaking, the above FDTs (5), (6) and definitions (4), (8), (9), (13), (14) are valid only as long as all the wavenumber variables differ from zero.
 In the $k_i = 0$ domains the linear and quadratic response functions and the two- and three-point structure functions exhibit a singular behavior.
 In the following, we are interested in perturbations and responses at finite k values only: consequently the question of what happens at $k_i = 0$ will be ignored.